Mobile ERP case studies you can learn from

 3. Global aviation manufacturer

 While the company’s outsourced operations lowered manufacturing costs, it also added complexity and presented a need for rigid controls when managing day-to-day operations.
-Due to the limitations of a legacy MRP system, and while establishing a newly sophisticated multiple-module ERP platform, much of the company’s work had to be done manually which became increasingly more difficult to manage as the company grew.
+Due to the limitations of a legacy MRP system, and while establishing a newly sophisticated multiple-module ERP platform, much of the company’s work had to be done manually, which became increasingly more difficult to manage as the company grew.
 Consequently, a mobility-adept system was desired as a middle ground.

 Baseline scenario

-To prevent counterfeit items from entering its supply chain, the company bought a significant number of parts domestically and consigned them to factories in China.
-The practice required a manual calculation of needed components based on finished assembly usage and inventory levels at the factory.
-In addition, the company had to calculate the necessary excess to purchase based on historic scrap levels.
+The practice required manual calculations of needed components based on finished assembly usage and inventory levels at the factory.
+Additionally, the company had to calculate the necessary excess to purchase based on historic scrap levels.
+Communicating with Hong Kong and China operations was also challenging due to time differences.

 The Solution